paullatzelsperger/.github-edc/docs/developer/testing.md

 Docker API), etc.

-This does not at all discourage the use of external test environments like containers, rather, the external system should be deployed in the CI script (e.g. through Github's `services` feature), or there might even be a dedicated test instance running continuously, e.g. a CosmosDB test instance in Azure.
+This does not at all discourage the use of external test environments like containers, rather, the external system should be deployed in the CI script (e.g. through GitHub's `services` feature), or there might even be a dedicated test instance running continuously, e.g. a CosmosDB test instance in Azure.
 In the latter case we need to be careful to avoid conflicts (e.g. database names) when multiple test runners access that system simultaneously and to properly clean-up any residue before and after the test.